tsongpra/portfolio/FinalPart3.md

 8) Page 8

 I changed 3 things in this page.
 (1) I added the Y-Axis on the students performance comparison.
 (2) I changed from the map chart to the butterfly chart because I would like to highlight the mismatching between the budget allocation and the number of poor students across Thailand.
-(3) the layout is changed to the 2 charts are on the both side within 1 page.
+(3) the layout is changed to the both charts are displayed on the both side within 1 page to faciliate the readers.

 <img src="Final_Page8.JPG">